Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/Serial and parallel communication.md

 - An external bus connects peripherals
 - Devices on a bus often have an address to tell them apart
 - ![[Pasted image 20250214085846.png]]

+Uart example
+Ground to ground
+Tx transmit
+Rx receive,
+Therefore tx to rx.
+and opposite.